elastic/apm-pipeline-library/vars/README.md

         <li>project: the name of the project.
 Mandatory</li>
         <li>content: the content with all the stages and commands to be transformed.
 Mandatory</li>
         <li>function: the function to be called.
 Should implement the class BeatsFunction.
 Mandatory</li>
+        <li>filterStage: the name of the stage to be filtered.
+Optional</li>
     </ul>
 </p>